github/opensource.guide/_articles/pcm/best-practices.md

 You don write down wetin you want, but people never read your documentation well.
 Sometimes you go still remind them say knowledge dey your documentation.

-Saying no no dey fun, but make you try yarn "Your contribution no dey follow this project criteria" e no too personal like "I no like your contribution."
+Saying "no" no dey fun, but make you try yarn "Your contribution no dey follow this project criteria" e no too personal like "I no like your contribution."

 You go fit yarn no for plenty situations wey you go see as maintainer like feature requests wey no follow your project plan or person wey dey disturb discussion.